How Thumbnails Affect Click-Through Rate — And What You Can Learn From the Best Ones

 Why Visuals Work Faster Than Words

-Bright, high-contrast colours make a thumbnail stand out against the surrounding interface and the thumbnails next to it.
-Emotional expressions — particularly on faces — draw the eye in a way that objects and text alone usually don't.
-Clear, readable text (when used) that adds to the image rather than just labelling it.
-A simple, uncluttered composition that gives the viewer somewhere obvious to look.
-And a visual identity that's consistent enough across videos that regular viewers recognise the channel before they've read the name.
+Bright, high-contrast colours make a thumbnail stand out against the surrounding interface.
+Emotional expressions — particularly on faces — draw the eye in a way that objects and text alone usually do not.
+Clear, readable text adds to the image rather than just labelling it.
+These are not arbitrary rules — they are patterns that show up repeatedly when you study thumbnails from channels with strong performance.

 Why Studying Other Thumbnails Is Worth Your Time